RealImage/QLedger/README.md

 For transactions, the `data` can be available either while creation or can later be added.
 But for the accounts it can be updated with `data` only after it is created through a transaction.

 Both transactions and accounts can be updated multiple times with `data`.
-The key value pairs are always merged with the existing items in the `data`.
+The existing `data` is always overwritten with the new `data` value.

 A typical `data` object will be as follows:
 ```